Christian Khairallah (Cayralat)

 github / scholar / linkedin

-I'm currently a Speech Technology Scientist as part of the Machine Translation team at AppTek!
-Joined recently and I am very excited.
+I am currently embarking on the entrepreneurship journey, and on my way to building my product, Aralects, the Arabic Dialect language learning app.
+Before that, I freelanced as a Speech Technology Scientist as part of the Machine Translation team at AppTek.
 Additionally, I am affiliated with New York University Abu Dhabi as a visiting scholar [page], where I am finishing up papers, and consulting on a few matters.

 Just before that, I was a full-time research assistant at the Computational Approaches to Modeling Language (CAMeL) Lab at New York University Abu Dhabi, under the supervision of Prof. Nizar Habash.